Explore Ireland

 Address: Galway

-Telephone: (0)65 708 6141
+Telephone: +353 65 708 6141

-The majestic Cliffs of Moher are one of Ireland's top visitor sights overlooking the Atlantic Ocean in County Clare.
+The steep and wondrous Cliffs of Moher overlook the Atlantic Ocean in County Clare, and are one of Ireland's top visitor sights.
 The majestic cliffs rise from the ocean to a height of 702ft (214m) and extend for a distance of five miles (8km).
-Formed by layers of sandstone, shale and siltstone, the cliffs have stood unchanged for millions of years, and they welcome visitors who come to marvel at their splendour, and to enjoy views towards the Aran Islands in Galway Bay, as well as the valleys and hills of Connemara.
-The award-winning visitor centre offers an ultra-modern interpretive centre, Atlantic Edge, which includes interactive exhibits and displays, images, an audio visual show, and a virtual reality cliff face adventure.
+Formed by layers of sandstone, shale and siltstone, the cliffs have stood unchanged for millions of years.
+Visitors come to marvel at their splendour, and to enjoy views towards the Aran Islands in Galway Bay, as well as the valleys and hills of Connemara.
+If at all possible, travellers should visit the cliffs on a clear day to fully appreciate the views and natural beauty.
+On misty or rainy days, it's impossible see the ocean far below, and the wind on the cliff-tops can be terrifyingly strong.

 Old City Gaol

-Address: Convent Avenue, Sunday's Well Cork
+Address: Convent Avenue, Sundays Well Cork

-Telephone: (0)21 430 5022
+Telephone: +353 21 430 5022

-The old gaol looks the same as it did in Victorian times with its barred windows, cells, bare corridors and iron stairways behind the unwelcoming gateway.
-Life-size figures, sounds and exhibitions tell the story and social history of 19th century Cork and the reasons people turned to crime.
+The old Cork City Gaol looks the same as it did in Victorian times, with its barred windows, cells, bare corridors and iron stairways behind the unwelcoming gateway.
+The gaol once incarcerated 19th century prisoners.
+The building was built in 1824 and is considered one of the finest examples of Georgian architecture surviving in Cork.

 Dublin Zoo